Current W&S Graduate Students

 Theresa L. Monserrat

 Robert is a Ph.D. student from Alexandria, Virginia.
 He received a B.A. in History from Virginia Wesleyan College in 2006, and an M.A. in History from Wilfrid Laurier University in 2007.
-His interests include American culture, diplomacy, and political-military relations.
-Working under the supervision of Dr. Andrew Wiest, Robert is focusing on United States pacification efforts during the Vietnam War.
-Robert’s dissertation will expand on his 2012 Society for Military History conference paper “‘Appearance Lies’: Pacification in the Republic of Vietnam.”
-He will examine how poor intelligence and a culture of success doomed the U.S. Army’s late war pacification efforts in Phu Yen Province, South Vietnam.
-Robert has written book reviews for the Army History Magazine and H-Net.
-He also provided encyclopedia entries for The Encyclopedia of the Sixties: A Decade of Culture and Counterculture and The Encyclopedia of Warfare.
-Recently, Robert assisted Dr. Wiest with his forthcoming oral history of the Vietnam War.
+Rob is focusing on United States Army pacification efforts during the Vietnam War.
+His dissertation expands on his 2012 and 2013 Society for Military History conference papers on U.S. Army efforts to pacify Phu Yen Province, Republic of Vietnam.
+More specifically, his dissertation examines how the Hamlet Evaluation System (HES) doomed the U.S. Army’s post-Tet 1968 pacification efforts at the provincial level.
+He has written a number of book reviews and encyclopedia entries.
+Recently, he assisted Dr. Wiest with his oral history Vietnam: A View From the Front Lines.
 Robert is working under the direction of Dr. Andrew Wiest and Dr. Heather Stur.

 Ruth P. White